Justin Spring: Coaching career

 Following the 2009–10 season, Spring was named head coach for the Illinois men's gymnastics program after spending one year as an associate head coach.
 Spring handles all of the gym coaching duties along with assistant coaches Ivan Ivankov and 2010 graduate Luke Stannard.

 In one season as associate head coach, Spring led Illinois to its second-straight Big Ten team title and a fourth-place finish at the NCAA Championships.
 Individually, five Illini earned All-America accolades, three took home Big Ten titles and Stannard became just the third Illini to win the prestigious Nissen-Emery Award, which is presented annually to the nation's top senior male gymnast.

 Additionally, Spring helped guide Illinois to a 22–5 overall record and the top spot in the rankings on four separate occasions and never dropped out of the top five.
 For his efforts, Spring was honored as both Central Region Coach of the Year and Big Ten Coach of the Year.

 Spring was promoted to associate head coach following the 2009 season after three years as an assistant under the legendary Yoshi Hayasaki.
 The promotion meant that Spring had to retire from competitive gymnastics to concentrate on coaching full-time.

-In 2009, Spring was named Central Region Assistant Coach of the Year along with Ivankov after helping Illinois to the Big Ten Championship, a fifth-place finish at the NCAA Championships and three individual NCAA titles.
+In 2009, Spring was named Central Region Assistant Coach of the Year along with Ivankov after helping Illinois to the Big Ten Championship, a fifth-place finish at the NCAA Championships, and three individual NCAA titles.

-In 2012, Spring helped University of Illinois Fighting Illini win the NCAA national championship in Gymnastics.
+In 2012, Spring helped the University of Illinois Fighting Illini win the NCAA national championship in Gymnastics.